bcornelusse/ELEN0445-microgrids/architectures.md

 - Most microgrids are AC
 - Typically, AC microgrids where the demand > 5kW are three-phase!
  - Required if you want to connect to the public grid (in Belgium)
- - Equipments in general require less components per unit of power transferred
+ - Equipment in general require less components per unit of power transferred
  - Easy to generate a rotating field for motors
  - (Three-phase power transfer is a constant expression, if the phases are balanced)